This May Be Your Most Important Decision for Every Investment

 Hello, Reader.

-Treasury yields fell in the wake of the news, and the stock market went on to hit new record highs on Thursday.
+Treasury yields fell in the wake of the news, and the stock market went on to hit new record highs the following Thursday.

 Plus, Fed Chairman Jerome Powell hinted at another 0.5% of cuts this year… and even more rate cuts in 2025.